hamishsproul/hamishsproul.github.io/_pages/cv.md

 ---

 ## About Me
 Aspiring systems engineer and physics educator with over five years of experience delivering impactful educational solutions and driving successful project outcomes.
-Recently graduated magna cum laude from an Advanced Master in Space Studies, with expertise in problem-solving, computational analysis, and cross-disciplinary collaboration.
+Recently graduated magna cum laude from KU Leuven with an MSc in Space Studies.
+Current expertise in problem-solving, computational analysis, and cross-disciplinary collaboration.
 Passionate about designing, implementing, and optimizing complex systems across industries.

 ---